Master Equation for a Quantum Gas of Polarizable Particles in Cavities: Lindblad master equation in the weak-coupling limit

 The effective master equation is obtained by inserting $\hat{\alpha}$ from Eq.\ \eqref{alpha_op:p} in Eq.\ \eqref{Eq:mu}.
 We report here the equations for the diagonal elements $\Pi_p = \bra{p}\hat{\mu}\ket{p}$, which represent the probability that the atom occupies the momentum state $\ket{p}$:

 where $r_\pm(p) = 2\kappa |\alpha_\pm(p)|^2$ are the scattering rates for processes that increase (+) or decrease (-) the momentum.
 We have neglected the coupling to the coherences $\bra{p'}\hat{\mu}\ket{p}$ with $p' \neq p$, as these terms correspond to processes of higher order in the small parameter $|\eta|/\kappa$.
 Further details are provided in Appendix~\ref{App:Cavity cooling}.
 The set of equations \eqref{eq:P} admits a steady-state solution for $\Delta<0$.
 As shown in Appendix \ref{App:Cavity cooling:Steady-state distribution}, the steady-state distribution takes the form of a $q$-Gaussian with power-law tails, see also Ref.\ \cite{Niedenzu:2011} for a semiclassical treatment.
-It can be shown that it approaches a Gaussian for $|\Delta|\gg\omega_\mathrm{R}$~\cite{Niedenzu:2011,Schuetz:2013}.
+The steady-state distribution approaches a Gaussian for $|\Delta|\gg\omega_\mathrm{R}$~\cite{Niedenzu:2011,Schuetz:2013}.